rossfrank/Dynasty-Constitution/README.md

 - Player must do at least one point scoring action (positive or negative points)
 - Examples
   	- Plays that count:
-  	  	- Any touch that becomes yards (ex: 1 carry for -1 yards & 1 carry for 1 yard (2 carries for total zero yards, 1 catch for -5 yards)
+  	  	- Any play that negates it's self (1 carry for zero yards, 1 catch for -5 yards)
   	  	- Fumbles
   	- Plays that don't count
   		- Targets
-  	   	- Carry for zero yards

 ### Pro Bowl ###
 - The Pro Bowl takes place in week 18